joesaby/atlantec-ai-2025/src/content/docs/devel-phases/phase1-weather-soil.md

 category: "devel-phases"
 ---

-This phase implements the weather and soil data components for the Irish gardening assistant.
+This phase implements the weather and soil data components for Bloom.
 We'll create reusable daisyUI components that display current weather conditions and soil information for Irish counties.

 ## Implementation Steps